beepboop271/computer-science-club/04-blocking-io/04-blocking-io.md

     sock.send(data)
 ```

-This is because `sock.accept`, `sock.recv`, and `sock.send` (in their default modes) are all considered to be something called a blocking operation. `sock.connect` is also blocking, bind and listen are also probably blocking, but connect, bind, and listen are only used once in a program so we won't talk about them too much.
+This is because `sock.accept`, `sock.recv`, and `sock.send` (in their default modes) are all considered to be something called a blocking operation. `sock.connect`, bind and listen are also blocking, but connect, bind, and listen are only used once in a program so we won't talk about them too much.

 Bringing back this text diagram from last lesson, we can investigate what is happening.